uc-seng302-rubber-ducks/organs_for_ducks/README.md

  - `src/` Your application source
  - `doc/` User and design documentation
  - `doc/examples/` Demo example files for use with your application
+ -
+# Troubleshooting

+Most issues can be fixed by naviagting into your home directory and deleting the hidden .organs folder.
+This will remove all user data from the application

 # Using the Application